cristiroma/drupal-install-action/README.md

 ## Inputs

 - `dev` - (Default: `false`) - When `true` it installs all composer dependencies (including development).
 This is useful when creating a release to run tests.
+- `php` - (Default: `""`) - Specify absolute path to the PHP executable when the project is using a different version such as PHP 8.1, e.g. `/usr/bin/php81`.